markcowl/typespec-e2e-demo/GetitDone/README.md

 *   **Handling responses:** It processes the responses from the API and prints the results to the console.

 This example provides a basic demonstration of how to use the generated client code to interact with the API.
 You can modify this code to perform more complex operations or to test specific scenarios.

-## Conclusion

-By following this guide, you have successfully built a Todoist clone API using C# and .NET, leveraging service code generated from TypeSpec.